Liberal welfare reforms: People's Budget (1909)

 The Lords voted this 1910 Parliament Bill down, so Asquith called a second general election in December 1910, and again formed a minority government.
 Edward VII had died in May 1910, but George V agreed that, if necessary, he would create 500 new Liberal peers to neutralise the Conservative majority in the Lords.
 The Conservative Lords then backed down, and on 10 August 1911, the House of Lords passed the Parliament Act 1911 by a narrow 131–114 vote.

 In his War Memoirs, Lloyd George said of this time, "the partisan warfare that raged round these topics was so fierce that by 1913 this country was brought to the verge of civil war".

+Similarly progressive was a later budget introduced in 1914, which brought greater progressivity into the taxation system by increasing levels of direct taxation on the wealthy while also investing more money in social services.
+The educational grant was increased, with money allocated towards the training of specialist teachers, schools for the deformed, grants for open-air schools for victims of tuberculosis, and further state provision for school-meal services.
+In addition, new provisions for maternity centres, sanitoriums, and ancillary health services under the National Insurance Act 1911 were introduced, together with £4 million in loans for local authority housebuilding.

 Limitations

 While the Liberal reforms were one of Britain's most ambitious welfare reform programmes, there were several limitations to the reforms they passed.
 Free school meals were not compulsory.
 Pensions were refused to those who had not been in work most of their life.
 The labour exchange programme often managed to find people only part-time casual work.
 The poor had to pay National Insurance contributions out of their wages and the 7s 6d was not enough to live on.
 Unemployment and sickness pay also only lasted for a limited time.
 Free medical care was available to only a wage-earner, not the wife or children or grandparents and other relatives.
 The new National Health Insurance scheme also did not provide coverage for all forms of medical care.
 It did not provide cover for special advice while many people could not get acquire dental, ophthalmic or other treatment through NHI.
 Also, other people were not covered for convalescent homes, while the only specialist services for those in NHI were for TB and VD.
 The welfare measures introduced by the Liberal government concerning the sick, the elderly and the children did, however, lead to a reduction in poverty, with the total number of paupers falling from 916,377 in 1910 to 748,019 by 1914.